-If you are going to join the Navy, or any branch of service, you will have to take the Armed Services Vocational Aptitude Battery (ASVAB Test).
-However,
+If you are going to join the Navy or any other branch of service, you'll be required to take the Armed Services Vocational Aptitude Battery (ASVAB Test).

 The VE and the AFQT Scores

 The VE Score is comprised of two of the above sub-tests:

 Paragraph Comprehension (PC) and Word Knowledge (WK) make up the Verbal Expression Score of the ASVAB.
 You can say that the AFQT is comprised of the VE score plus the math sections.

 Specifically, the sub-tests used to make the AFQT are Paragraph Comprehension (PC), Word Knowledge (WK), Mathematics Knowledge (MK), and Arithmetic Reasoning (AR).